invopop/gobl/regimes/gr/README.md

 Greece invoices can be exempt of VAT for different causes and the tax authority require a specific cause code to be provided.

-In a GOBL invoice, the `rate` of a line's tax need to be set to `exempt`, and the `ext` map's `gr-iapr-exemption` property needs to be set to one of these codes:
+In a GOBL invoice, the `rate` of a line's tax need to be set to `exempt`, and the `ext` map's `gr-mydata-exemption` property needs to be set to one of these codes:

 | Code | Description                                             |
 | ---- | ------------------------------------------------------- |